28 of the best horror films on Netflix right now - TheNewsTrace

 The Platform

-The Platform is a high-concept Spanish-language characteristic that solely arrived on Netflix final month, however has rapidly grow to be one of the most talked-about films on the service.
-The film transports you to a towering facility, the place prisoners are fed by a platform crammed with meals that progressively strikes down the many ranges – leaving little or no for these unfortunate sufficient to be at the backside.
+The Platform is a high-concept Spanish-language function that solely arrived on Netflix final month, however has rapidly grow to be one of the most talked-about films on the service.
+The film transports you to a towering facility, the place prisoners are fed by a platform stuffed with meals that regularly strikes down the many ranges – leaving little or no for these unfortunate sufficient to be at the backside.

-The movie provides a sobering take a look at societal inequality, which is especially well timed given latest incidents of panic shopping for which have left many individuals struggling to get by.
-It’s a thought-provoking piece that exhibits the horror style is succesful of way over simply shallow scares.
+The movie presents a sobering take a look at societal inequality, which is especially well timed given current incidents of panic shopping for which have left many individuals struggling to get by.
+It’s a thought-provoking piece that exhibits the horror style is succesful of excess of simply shallow scares.

 Watch The Platform on Netflix